OP-TEE/optee_os/documentation/se_api_design.md

   specific Reader.

 - `Session`: It maintains the connection between TA and a specific Reader.
   Different TAs can have a session opened on the same reader.
-It's SE manager's responsibility to demux the request from different TAs.
+It is SE manager's responsibility to demux the request from different TAs.
 Upon a session is opened by a TA, the card is power-up and ready to accept commands.